 The Mui Fa Jong is considered to be one of the oldest training tools and is practised in many different styles of Gung Fu, however, their configuration and usage are often completely different from the original interpretation, movements and concepts that are commonly seen within the Wing Chun system.

-Depending on the Gung Fu style used, the “Plum Flower Posts” is known by many different names: “Seven Stars Posts”, “BaGua Posts”, “Five Movements Posts”, or “Nine Moon Palace Posts”.
+Depending on the Gung Fu style, the “Plum Flower Posts” is known by many different names: “Seven Stars Posts”, “BaGua Posts”, “Five Movements Posts”, or “Nine Moon Palace Posts”.
 In Wing Chun it is typically known as “Seven Stars Plum Flower Posts”, “Three Stars Posts” or even “Simplified Posts”—even if it is commonly used with a configuration of five posts.

 Traditionally, the posts were buried in the ground with a height ranging from between 50 cm to 150 cm and arranged in several different configurations.
 A small number of people in Hong Kong, such as Grandmaster Ip Man, enhanced the techniques, and since burying the posts into the ground became increasingly difficult, the practice gradually changed, until it became common to simply use an outline that’s on the ground, or of a simplified apparatus that could be easily handled.